stanford-policylab/iriss-workshop/R/README.md

  * `tibble` - a modern table to hold your data in a sensible format.

-Then, one transforms their data by filtering and summarizing it, asking questions like "what was the average number of people from 1990-1995 in each county?"
+Then, one transforms their data by filtering and summarizing it, asking questions like "what was the average number of people who were awarded college degrees between 1990-1995 in each state?"

  * `dplyr` - a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges